rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 ```

 **Notes:**
- - Its not necessary to convert to `CumlArray` and casting with `to_output` before returning.
+ - It's not necessary to convert to `CumlArray` and cast with `to_output` before returning.
 This function directly returned a `cp.ndarray` object.
 Any array-like object can be returned.

 #### Option 2: Manual Estimator Method Decoration